mizumoto-cn/mizumoto-cn.github.io/_posts/2022-06-25-Go-and-MicroServices-Foreword.md

 #### Traffic Link

 * Mobile/Web/... -> API gateway -> BFF -> Micro-services
-* Noted that CDNs and layer4/7 load balancers not included.
+* Noted that CDNs and layer4/7 load balancers are not included.
 > Nodejs SSR for pure web BFFs usually.

 #### Why is micro-service not exposed directly to the outside world?

 + Directly exposing services will make it hard for the front-end developers.
 It also means poor compatibility and low communication efficiency.
-+ It will also make it impossible for the backend developers to kkk or updating the services.
++ It will also make it impossible for the backend developers to expand or update the services.

-#### Why there has to be an outmost API gateway?
+#### Why does there have to be an outmost API gateway?

 Making upgrading business unrelated functions, such as current limiting easy.

 ### Q6.
 How do we split our micro-service into smaller parts?

-* When it's not quite clear what the business is all about, we can split the service according to "department functions", such as account, finance, etc..
+* When it's not quite clear what the business is all about, we can split the service according to "department functions", such as account, finance, etc.
   - note that functions should be divided into closed loops.
 Don't separate the same function into different departments.
 * After the system is stabilized, we can split the services according to DDD context bounds.
-* If a user scenario can be solved in a closed loop, then it shall be a single service.
+* If a user scenario can be solved in a closed-loop, then it shall be a single service.
-* It can also be divided according to the frequency of the usecase.
+* It can also be divided according to the frequency of the use case.
 * It can also be divided according to the read and write access of the data.
   - CQRS: Command Query Responsibility Separation.
 CQRS separates the services into two parts: command and query.
-Command is the service that handles the business logic, and query is the service that performs queries to the database.
+"Command" is the service that handles the business logic, and "query" is the service that performs queries to the database.
 The command side handles creation, update and delete requests and issues events when data changes.
 The query side handles queries by executing queries against one or more materialized views that are kept up to date by subscribing to a stream of events issued on data changes.

 ### Q7.
 How to ensure that our micro-service is secure?